Professional background

 Research interests

 Dr Kamming spent a year as a clinical research fellow in ambulatory anaesthesiology in Toronto, Canada prior to being appointed as a consultant anaesthetist at UCLH in 2005.
-His key research interests are developing ambulatory anaesthesia (day surgery & 23hr Surgery) and utilising ultrasound to guide regional anaesthesia.
+His key research interests are developing ambulatory anaesthesia (day surgery and 23hr Surgery) and utilising ultrasound to guide regional anaesthesia.

 Publications